zapalm/blockcounterz/readme.md

-# Categories on the homepage: the module for PrestaShop
+# JavaScript code addition helper: the module for PrestaShop

 ## Description
 **The module help to add any JavaScript code, for example, analytic counter, advertisement or other script.**